BC&G S Scale MODEL RAILROAD

 Logging continued in this period with geared engines and the 45-ton Plymouth #20.
-This operation will also be modeled on the new layout.
+This operation will also be modeled.

-While an updated version of the track plan will be posted soon, this correctly illustrates the major elements of the plan.
+The track plan above, prepared by Kalmbach, correctly illustrates the major elements of the plan.
 BC&G engines arrive at Dundon from BC&G Yard (staging) and pick up cars from the interchange.
 Leaving Dundon, the main line crosses the Sand Fork Bridge and then disappears.
 It emerges at Cressmont where there is short siding.
-The track disappears again, starts a 3% grade, and emerges near the junction with the log branch, crosses over itself and arrives at Swandale.
-The track continues past Swandale into hidden staging that represents the now unused track to Widen...and the track to Bone Town Gap.
+The track disappears again, starts a 3% grade, and emerges near Avoca Junction (the junction with the log branch), crosses over itself and arrives at Swandale.
+The track continues past Swandale into hidden staging that represents the track to Bone Town Gap and the now unused track to Widen.

 Construction has begun with the primary support structure being built with lumber from the big layout.
 The open grid is 1x2" 'select grade' lumber supported on risers.
 1 1/2" foam is then bonded to the grid with Loctite PL300 Foamboard caulk adhesive.
 In the photo above right the brown-painted masonite is the base for the river feature and the foam is installed.
 In the photo to the left, a few of the structures have been set in place on what amounts to a full size mockup of the layout as the foam is just temporarily in place.
 Swandale is on the right, Cressmont is on the lower level and the log camp on the upper level in the distance.